 Should Landlords & Agents Continue Hosting Virtual or Self-Guided Apartment Tours?

-Landlords and agents have been quick to adopt another method of showcasing vacant apartments that complies with social distancing recommendations, and that’s the self-guided apartment tour.
-This method involves a bit more planning by brokers or property managers, but self-guided tours present a number of efficiencies once up and running.
+Landlords and agents have quickly adopted another method of showcasing vacant apartments that complies with social distancing recommendations: the self-guided apartment tour.
+This method involves more planning by brokers or property managers, but self-guided tours present several efficiencies once up and running.

-Hypothetically speaking, say that a one bedroom apartment in a 100-unit building will be available starting July 1.
-The apartment's currently occupied, but the tenants aren’t comfortable with future renters arriving for in-person tours and they prefer the landlord doesn’t enter the apartment for a video tour, either.
-Landlords can pick out a vacant apartment in the building that has the same floor plan and use that vacant unit as a substitute for the apartment that will soon be available to rent.
-Renters who are interested in the soon-to-be-vacant unit can check in remotely, help themselves to touring the empty “lookalike” apartment, and then leave of their own accord once they’re finished -- no contact required!
-Self-guided tours are without a doubt one of the most sanitary (and therefore safest) methods to conduct apartment tours in the age of COVID-19.
-Landlords who implement the self-guided tour method should still allow enough time in between showings to clean and disinfect the apartment.
+Hypothetically speaking, a one-bedroom apartment in a 100-unit building will be available starting July 1.
+The apartment's currently occupied, but the tenants aren’t comfortable with future renters arriving for in-person tours.
+They prefer that the landlord doesn’t enter the apartment for a video tour.
+Landlords can pick out a vacant apartment in the building with the same floor plan and use that vacant unit to substitute for the apartment that will soon be available to rent.
+Renters interested in the soon-to-be-vacant apartment for rent can check in remotely, help themselves tour the empty “lookalike” apartment, and leave their own accord once they’re finished -- no contact is required!
+Self-guided tours are undoubtedly one of the most sanitary (and therefore safest) methods to conduct apartment tours in the age of COVID-19.
+Landlords who implement the self-guided tour method should still allow enough time between showings to clean and disinfect the apartment.

 Apartment Lease Signed?
-Great, Now Follow Up With Tenants Using Technology
+Excellent, Now Follow Up With Tenants Using Technology

 Landlords can use digital collaboration software to set up a checklist of move-in items and communicate with tenants about their new apartment after the lease is signed.
-Think of items or hardware in the apartment that may need troubleshooting down the road, e.g. smoke detectors, wireless routers, electric panels, etc. Of course, some apartments come with more baggage than others, specifically furnished apartments or subleases.
-Some apartment sublets have used project management software like Basecamp or Trello to set up a digital checklist for renters who are going to take over the apartment lease, and in this virtual environment they can set up a step-by-step guide for everything from lighting the stove to calling the cable company.
+They can set up a step-by-step guide for everything from lighting the stove to calling the cable company in this virtual environment.
+Think of things or hardware in the apartment that may need troubleshooting down the road, e.g., smoke detectors, wireless routers, electric panels, etc. Of course, some apartments come with more baggage than others, specifically furnished apartments or subleases.
+Some apartment sublets have used project management software like Basecamp or Trello to set up a digital checklist for renters who will take over the apartment lease.